-Charming Takamatsu in Shikoku’s north-eastern part is the capital of Kagawa Prefecture, Japan’s smallest prefecture.
-While it’s deservedly famous for its utterly beautiful Ritsurin Park, that’s not the only reason to check out the city.
+Takamatsu in Shikoku’s north-eastern part is the capital of Kagawa Prefecture, Japan’s smallest prefecture.
+While it’s deservedly famous for its utterly beautiful Ritsurin Park, we found the city also had plenty of other reasons to stick around.

-A vibrant art scene, a pleasant pedestrianized city centre and plenty of affordable Ramen shops to try the regionally famous Udon Noodles add to its allure.
+We also liked the pretty location by the sea, the cool art scene, and the many affordable Ramen shops selling the regionally famous Udon Noodles.
 Here are my recommendations for the best things to see in Takamatsu.

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.